 In order to reduce the statistical fluctuations and quantify the tracking precision, the module was regrouped in four 256x256 pixel planes put side by side on the horizontal axis, as shown in figure 8.
 Bins have a size of 16x16 pixels and bins with less than 1000 entries are not shown.
 A bias in the mean residual at the edge of the chips is expected to be present for an ideal detector because of the finite coverage and the diffusion in the drift process.
 Due to the presence of the dike pixels at the edge of the chip became covered and inefficient.
 Therefore the region near the edge of 5 pixels was removed.
 For the drift coordinate a region of 10 pixels was removed.
 The total number of measurements (bins) in xy is 895 and in z 892.
 One can observe that in the module plane no clear systematic deviations are present and conclude that the guard wire voltages were on average well tuned.
 Note that in the quad module we had no guard wires and deformation corrections had to be applied [2].
 The r.m.s. of the distribution of the measured mean residual over the surface in the pixel plane is 11 μ m and in the drift plane 15 μ m.
-Similarly, regrouping the module in four planes of 256x256 pixels putting them on top of each other vertically, yielded a r.m.s.

-The track fit was redone leaving these hits out of the fit, such that they could in the pixel plane of 13 μ m and 13 μ m in the drift coordinate.
+Similarly, regrouping the module in four planes of 256x256 pixels putting them on top of each other vertically, yielded a r.m.s. in the pixel plane of 13 μ m and 13 μ m in the drift coordinate.
 The expected statistical error in xy is 4 μ m and in z 5 μ m.

-Figure 7: Mean residuals (in mm) in the pixel (top) and drift (bottom) plane for $B=0\ T$ data at the expected hit position.
+Figure 7: Mean residuals (in mm) in the pixel (top) and drift (bottom) plane for B = 0 T data at the expected hit position.

-Figure 8: Mean residuals (in mm) in the pixel (top) and drift plane (bottom) for $B=0\ T$ data at the regrouped expected hit position.
+Figure 8: Mean residuals (in mm) in the pixel (top) and drift plane (bottom) for B = 0 T data at the regrouped expected hit position.